 We just wrapped up a certification workshop on donation & landing page optimization at the Dovetail Brewery in Chicago.
-And while we have so many learnings to unpack, there are 4 essential lessons that every fundraiser needs to understand about donation.
+And while we have so many learnings to unpack, there are 4 essential lessons that every nonprofit needs to understand about donation pages.

 Just know these won’t make you a certified donation page optimizer, but they could certainly lead to a big boost in your next campaign.